christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 dotnet user-secrets set Github:Branch $WorkflowBranch --project ./src/Template.Functions/Template.Functions.csproj dotnet user-secrets set Github:LocalVerification:QueueEndpoint $QueueTunnelBaseUrl --project ./src/Template.Functions/Template.Functions.csproj
 ```

-The `Github:Branch` override is what tells the local Functions app which branch GitHub should execute.
-In this procedure it is set automatically from your current checked out branch so the workflow runs against the same branch you are already working on.

 If you need to validate a specific rerun schedule locally without editing code, set the indexed `Github:RerunTriggerRetryDelays` values through user-secrets before starting the Functions host.
 For example, a single 1ms retry is: